andrew-levy/react-native-userdefaults/README.md

 ### Defaults with Suite Name

-Sometimes when you want to share user defaults accross different apps contained in the same [App Group](https://developer.apple.com/documentation/xcode/configuring-app-groups?changes=_3), you'll need to provide a suite name to the constructor.
+UserDefaults can also be used to store data that can be shared across multiple apps belonging to the same [App Group](https://developer.apple.com/documentation/xcode/configuring-app-groups?changes=_3), also known as a suite.
+To achieve this, provide a suite name (app group identifier) when creating a `UserDefaults` instance.

 ```tsx
 new UserDefaults("group.com.example.app");